cptMoonDog/moon-dog-technologies/README.md

 --------
  1. Make a Launch Vehicle, make sure to include a KOS processor on the upper stage.
  2. Make a copy of `template.ks` in the `lv` directory.
  3. Edit your new Launch Vehicle definition file, and change any of the the default values to ones appropriate for your launch vehicle.
+(Note: Some may suggest, that this would be an appropriate use for JSON files, but believe it or not Kerboscript is better for human readability.)
  4. In the VAB:
     - Set the bootfile for the processor on your launch vehicle to `lv.ks`
     - Set the nameTag of the KOS processor on your launch vehicle to one of the following: